 There is a lonely stretch of I-80 that runs from Mitchellville to Des Moines that is haunted by an apparition.
 Drivers and hikers have testified to seeing the glowing image of a man dressed in full colonial garb.
 They say he is the ghost of a French fur trapper and he glows in the beams of headlights and vanishes between passing cars and trucks.

 Some have called a spot on I-80 the Highway to Heaven.
 It got the name some years back when a truck driver was passing a spot near Fort Bridger, Wyoming, known as “The Three Sisters”.
 He snapped this photograph:

 Which he then posted on social media, it went viral and the highway gained its new moniker.
 Some dispute this name rather calling it the highway to hell and still others say it's actually the highway to Little America and 50 cent ice cream cones.
 That sounds like a little slice of heaven.

-What to see by State
+What to See on I-80 by State

 Well since the highway starts in San Francisco, start there and enjoy a little of the city by the bay.
 The quirkiest city in the US of A. Explore the hippie capital of Haight-Ashbury, the city’s legendary Chinatown and, of course, the architectural marvel that is the Golden Gate Bridge.

 The Sierra Nevada is a stop you’ll want to make to see the Empire Mine Historic State Park.
 This holds one of the “oldest, deepest, longest, largest and richest” mines in California.
 It has produced about 5.8 million ounces of gold in it’s 100 plus years of operation.